-Of the Non-General Funds for VDDHH Technology Programs in FY 15, \$10,385,162 is appropriated for the administration, oversight, and contracted operations of Virginia Relay.
-The remaining \$434,064 is appropriated for the administration and distribution of related assistive technology devices.
-In FY 16, the \$5,000,000 reduction in Non-General Funds reflects the anticipated cost savings found in a new telecommunications relay contract effective August 2015.
-These savings are made possible by the recent elimination of legislative requirements for location and employment levels found in the current contract.
+Of the Non-General Funds for VDDHH Technology Programs in FY 18, \$5,399,826 is appropriated for the administration, oversight, and contracted operations of Virginia Relay.
+The remaining \$434,070 is appropriated for the administration and distribution of related assistive technology devices.
+In FY 16, a \$5,000,000 reduction in Non-General Funds reflected the anticipated cost savings found in a new telecommunications relay contract effective August 2015.
+These savings were made possible by the recent elimination of legislative requirements for call center location and employment levels found in the former contract.

-2015 General Fund 2015 Nongeneral Fund 2016 General Fund 2016 Nongeneral Fund Initial Appropriation for the Biennium 0 10,819,226 0 5,819,226 Changes to Initial Appropriation 0 0 0 0

-Title iCanConnect Grant Awardyyyy
+2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 0 5,830,413 0 5,830,413 Changes to Initial Appropriation 0 0 0 0 iCanConnect Grant Awardyyyy